1031-Systems/1031_Delivery/README.md

 control data for animatronics.
 It is designed to work with board designs created by Bill Douglas and available for download here in this repo at [Pico/Hardware](Pico/Hardware/).
+However, it also supports Pololu Maestro animation controllers.

 This codebase contains an application, Hauntimator, for creating control channel data for directing the animatronics and code for executing on a Raspberry Pi Pico for performing the animations.
-The Hauntimator application is intended to be board-agnostic so users may develop code for different processors such as Arduino or other Raspberry Pi versions.
+The Hauntimator application is intended to be board-agnostic so users may develop code for different processors such as Arduino, Pololu Maestro, or other Raspberry Pi versions.

 It also contains a utility application, joysticking.py, for recording joystick actions into Hauntimator channels.